-We have shown that a strong SETUP attack can be mounted on ECDLP and ECDHP key exchange.
-This enables a malicious manufacturer of black-box cryptosystems like smart card devices to implement such attacks to get exclusive access to the user's private key.
+We have shown that a strong SETUP attack can be mounted on ElGamal elliptic curve encryption.
+This enables a malicious manufacturer of black-box cryptosystems like smart card devices to implement such attacks and thus have the exclusive ability to decrypt the user's encrypted messages.
 The output of a dishonest device is indistinguishable from the output of an honest one.